-To ensure comfort and reliability of service your adventure will begin with a chartered flight from Darwin – the capital of Australia’s frontier north!
+To ensure comfort and reliability of service your adventure will begin with a charter flight from Darwin – the frontier capital of Australia’s north!
 Our attentive crew members will collect you from your accommodation and escort you on the short flight to Kupang.
 Kupang is an Indonesian port city on the island of Timor – it was an important trading port during the Portuguese and Dutch colonial eras.
 Crew will guide you through customs formalities and then welcome you aboard the mighty TRUE NORTH.
-Enjoy a welcoming cocktail as we make preparation for the first activity of the cruise – a chance to swim with the large manta ray aggregations that occur off Semau Island.
-Then it’s time for the first stunning sunset of the cruise and, for your first equally stunning on-board dining experience.
+Enjoy a welcoming cocktail as we set sail for the stunning islands of Komodo.

 There’s something a little different on the agenda this morning when we go ashore at Ende on the island of Flores.
 Here a village visit will reveal celebrated weaving skills.
 In fact this region of Eastern Indonesia is world-renowned for its traditional weaving.
 Natural dyes and back-strap looms are employed and each area has its own special motif.
 Cloth plays an important part in the local culture and traditional cloth pieces are prominent in major ceremonies such as births, deaths and marriages.
 Textile collectors from all over the world come to this region and there will be opportunities for you to also acquire your own special piece of Ende cloth.
 Another early cruise highlight will be the opportunity to fly in the ship’s helicopter over Kelimutu – a volcano to the north of Ende.
 The volcano summit contains three strikingly different coloured lakes.
 Tiwu Ata Bupu (Lake of Old People) is usually blue.
 The other two lakes, Tiwu Ko’o Fai Nuwa Muri (Lake of Young Men and Maidens) and Tiwu Ata Polo (Bewitched or Enchanted Lake) are typically green or red respectively.
 The lake colours vary on a periodic basis and may be the result of chemical reactions triggered by volcanic activity.
 Regardless – the view from the ship’s helicopter is bound to be spectacular!

 Today we wake in the Alor Strait.
 There are numerous snorkelling and dive sites in this area and a change in water temperature will introduce a new gallery of fishes and other marine life.
-The keen fisherpersons on-board might also find opportunity to troll for blue-water species.
+The keen fisher persons on-board might also find opportunity to troll for blue-water species.
 Ashore, the locals cultivate vanilla, tamarind and almonds.
 The area is also known for traditional weaving.
-Another interesting opportunity to meet the local people might be a visit to Kalabahi Bay – the people who live here specialize in fishing for thresher sharks and a village visit promises intrigue.
+Another interesting opportunity to meet the locals awaits at Kalabahi Bay – the people who live here specialize in fishing for thresher sharks and a village visit always promises intrigue.